trinhquocthinh/TDental/README.md

-# Dentelo Dental Clinic – Next.js Rebuild
+# TDental Dental Clinic – Next.js Rebuild

-Modernized version of the Dentelo clinic marketing site, migrated from static HTML to **Next.js 14** with **TypeScript** and **SCSS**.
+Modernized version of the TDental clinic marketing site, migrated from static HTML to **Next.js 14** with **TypeScript** and **SCSS**.
 The App Router, data-driven components, and reusable design system keep content easy to maintain while preserving the original brand look and feel.

 ## 🚀 What’s Shipped